statsmith/getCleanDataCourseProject/CodeBook.md

 * subject = the individual participant in the study (i=1,2,...,30)
 * activity = the activity in which the participant was engaged at the time of the measurement(s)

+Note: activities have been labeled as

+1 = Walking
+2 = Walking Upstairs
+3 = Walking Downstairs
+4 = Sitting
+5 = Standing
+6 = Laying

 All other variable names are combinations of the following factors

 * time = time domain signals